 The stats for 2018 speak for themselves, we now need you to help us go even further in 2019!

 Our Beach Clean Boxes are specially designed beach conservation kits.

-They include beach clean tools such as; buckets, bin bags, gloves, litter picker and shovel as well as vital scientific monitoring and education materials.
+They include beach clean tools such as; buckets, reusable sacks, gloves and shovels as well as vital scientific monitoring and education materials.

 Borrow a Box:

 The Beach Clean Boxes are community kits, so we’d love everyone to use them.
-If you want to borrow one to do your own beach clean, or to deliver a talk to your local school/club – then locate your nearest one and get in touch with the Rep who looks after it or let us know here in the office.
+If you want to borrow one to do your own beach clean, or to deliver a talk to your local school/club – then either locate your nearest one and get in touch with the Rep who looks after it or let us know here in the office.

 I went with friends, our kids and a flask of coffee, it was fun just getting down to the beach and meeting up with friends, the bonus was doing something good at the same time!”

 I think my initial perceptions of a beach clean were old ladies in high-vis vests, or Boy Scouts being forced against their will.
 One day I decided I wasn't doing enough for my environment - yes it is yours!
 What a pleasant surprise we had!
 It was a fantastic experience cleaning Westward Ho!
 Thanks SAS!

 I wanted to help out but I had my 11 year old daughter with me that day.
 In the end I took her along.
 We had fun looking for litter and plastic - it was a great way to spend some time together, get some fresh air and learn real-life lessons about the environment